mcdemarco/cardpen/doc/index.md

 The most important setting is card size, which defaults to *poker (2.5"x3.5")*.
 You can change the orientation of your cards to *landscape*; the default is *portrait*.
-You can also set the spacing (gutter) between the cards, and add a bleed region around the card (required by card printing services).
+You can also set the spacing (gutter) between the cards.

 You don't have to keep all the units (millimeters or inches) in sync, but your results may be more accurate if you do.

+#### Bleed

+You can add a bleed outside the card proper (this increases the size of your cards by the specified amount), and you can also designate a safe region inside the card proper.
+Most printing services require 1/8" bleed per side and recommend a 1/8" safe zone (sometimes expressed as 36 pixels at 300 DPI rather than as 0.125" or  0.12").

+#### Borders

+The border option is to provide a cut line when printing cards yourself.
+Making actual thick borders around a card is not generally recommended and so is not automated by HCCDo, though you can still make such a thing.

+When making your own borders around cards, The Game Crafter recommends that the border extend about 1/8" into the safe zone.

+#### Corners

+In the wild, card corner diameters vary between 1/8" and 1/4".
+You can set these in HCCDo, though leaving them off or getting them wrong will probably not matter much in the print process.

+Read more about corners at [Dreadful Games](http://dreadfulgames.com/rounders-your-guide-to-rounded-corner-cards-for-your-board-game/).

 ### Printing or Saving